Soxhlet Extraction – What is it? How does it work?

 Introduction

-The Soxhlet extractor is a fundamental tool for extracting specific compounds from solid samples using a continuous solvent extraction process.
-On this page we will provide a detailed overview of the Soxhlet extraction setup, its operation, and typical applications.
+Below, we will explore the principles, components, and applications of the Soxhlet extraction process, a valuable method used in various fields of advanced chemistry and analysis.
+We will provide a detailed overview of the Soxhlet extraction setup, its operation, and typical applications.
 We will use the extraction of nicotine from tobacco as an illustrative example.

 Soxhlet Extractor Components